Dreambound

 • Certified Registered Central Service Technician (CRCST)

-SPTs work in various healthcare settings where sterile equipment is necessary.
+Sterile Processing Technicians work in various healthcare settings where sterile equipment is necessary.
 Your workplace will usually be in sterile processing or central supply areas.
 This could be in hospitals with surgical units and outpatient surgical centers.
-It can also be in doctors' offices and other facilities where sterilized equipment is in need for minor procedures.
+It can also be in doctors' offices and other facilities that need sterilized equipment for minor procedures.
 Regardless of where their goal is to ensure the sterility and availability of tools required for safety procedures.

 Dreambound has written dozens of in-depth guides on how to get started in this field, with information specific to your city.
 If you're located somewhere else or thinking about moving, check out some other guides we've written: